Florence-Njeri/Florence-Njeri/README.md

 - 🔭 I’m currently working on my RayWenderlich Android Summer Bootcamp
 - 🌱 I’m currently learning a lot about Clean Architecture
 - 👯 I’m looking to collaborate on android projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking opportunities about Android Development.
 - 💬 Ask me about anything
 - 📫 How to reach me: